VW Golf II

 There wasn’t that much choice when looking for a car in good condition and a six-cylinder engine.
 The four-cylinder models have a poor reputation.
 The M272 V6s aren’t without problems either though.
 I eventually found a black (not my color, but as I said, not much choice) E280 with light grey leather interior, garage kept, with only two previous owners and 230,000km on the odometer.
 The test drive showed the clear difference to an E39.
 The throttle response is much more docile (despite identical power) and the Mercedes is even quieter than the BMW.
 The interior is nicer in my opinion, though Mercedes took the roundedness quite far.
 The car must have sat in a showroom for almost a year and a half, as it was registered in March of 2007, but produced in October of 2005.
 This makes it a pre-facelift model with the infamous SBC brake, but at the price that was being asked I was willing to take the risk.

 The jury is still out concerning fuel consumption.
 I was expecting to be better than with the E39, thanks to a more modern 7-speed transmission, but so far this does not appear to be the case.
-I’ve also had to replace an ignition coil and the main battery already, so we”ll have to see how the reliability develops.
+I’ve also had to replace an ignition coil and both batteries already, so we”ll have to see how the reliability develops.
 The car still has its original COMAND NTG1 radio/navigation system, which thanks to a Viseeo MB-2 and a cheap Bluetooth audio receiver on its AUX input supports both phone calls and audio streaming.
 It’s a quiet and comfortable highway cruiser, and that the trunk is quite a bit larger than the E39’s (540l vs. 460l) is a nice plus, too.
-And yet it’s not unlikely that it will be replaced by an F10 5-series in a couple of years.
+And yet it’s not unlikely that it will be replaced by an F10 5-series or something small and electric in a couple of years.